This article may contain compensated links. Please read disclaimer for more info.

 We recommend Welcome for a door to door private transfers.
 Welcome tries to remain the safest and most reliable transport option from the airport and all their drivers follow the guidelines of the World Health Organization (WHO) plus they have added extra facilities in changes of cancellation.

-In addition to your skip-the-line tickets, you may want to know when is the best time for visiting the main tourist attractions to avoid the crowds inside.
+In addition to booking the tickets for your favorite attractions well in advance, you may want to know when is the best time for visiting the main tourist attractions to avoid crowds inside.

-At some point, hopefully not too far out, we will be able to travel again, to book the flight /train tickets for that dream trip to Paris.
+Finally, we are able to travel again, to book the flight /train tickets for that dream trip to Paris.
 But let’s just make sure we do so wisely, and safely.

 Let’s finish this article with an extract from The Plague, the novel by Albert Camus published in 1947 about life under quarantine for the inhabitants of a small town in Algeria.
 Despite being fiction and a novel written more than 50 years ago, this classic of French literature seems more actual than ever.